hack-different/apple-knowledge/SEP/memmap.md

 static_assert(sizeof(struct phys_range) == 0x18, "");
 ```

-This array contains physical location of many SEP's peripherals.
+This array contains the physical location of many SEP's peripherals.

-The `ctx` and `name` field are in reversed ASCII.
+The `ctx` and `name` fields are in reversed ASCII.

 ## Methodology

-First, we have to fully decrypt sep-firmware, this can be done using [xerub's img4lib](https://github.com/xerub/img4lib).
-You also need the decryption keys.
+First, we have to decrypt the sep-firmware.
+This can be done using [xerub's img4lib](https://github.com/xerub/img4lib).
+You'll also need the decryption keys.

 For A11 SEPOS especially, you might have to do lzvn decode after decrypting img4 since it is an unpacker.